-- \ The way how you present yourself is as important as your slides - \ Immerse yourself in what you are going to say - \ Make sure that you are familiar with remote conference software (Zoom), check your equipment (microphone, etc.) - \ Online format: perception of gestures and body language is limited; use other tools of expressiveness: - + There is no eye contact with the audience, you do not see other participants - + Use intonation in combination with the visual tools (e.g., colours) - + Rehearsing is very important!
+- The way how you present yourself is as important as your slides Immerse yourself in what you are going to say - Make sure that you are familiar with the equipment, check your equipment (microphone, etc.) - Perception of gestures and body language - + Eye contact with the audience - + Use intonation in combination with the visual tools (e.g., colours) - + Rehearsing is very important!
 Be on time, know what you want to say, prepare transitions between the slides/papers